charlenebernaldezeng-cloud/Bernaldez-Programming-Assignment-4/README.md

 bar charts.

 The main programming concepts demonstrated are:
-* Loading an Excel dataset into a Pandas DataFrame.
-* Creating a calculated `Average` column.
-* Filtering rows using multiple categorical conditions.
+* managing data using Pandas.
-* Selecting specific columns from a DataFrame.
-* Filtering numerical values using Boolean conditions.
+* Filtering and selecting DataFrame data.
-* Computing group means using Pandas `groupby()`.
+* Calculating averages and group means.
-* Creating bar charts for categorical comparisons.
+* Creating bar charts for data comparison.
-* Interpreting observed sample means without assuming causation.
+* Interpreting the observed results.

 ---